Loopback Finder

 - Press Start Scan.

-- The software will emit test tones from each output channel in sequence and scan all input channels.
+- The software emits a 440 Hz test tone from each output channel in sequence and checks all input channels.

-- The detected paths will be displayed in the Results Table.
+The detected paths are shown in the Results Table.

-- Output Channel: The output that emitted the sound.
+- Output Channel: The output channel that emitted the test tone.

-- Input Channel: The input where the sound was detected.
+- Input Channel: The input channel where that tone was detected.

 Usage Examples

-- Verifying Wiring: Verify if your assumption that "sound from Output 3 should be reaching Input 5" is correct without unplugging and replugging cables.
+- Verifying Wiring: Check whether your assumption that "sound from Output 3 should reach Input 5" is actually correct, without repeatedly unplugging and reconnecting cables.

-- Detecting Internal Leaks: Identify signal leakage (crosstalk or internal loops) between channels that should not be connected.
+- Detecting Internal Leaks: Find signal leakage between channels that should not be connected, such as crosstalk or unintended internal loop paths.